satellite-image-deep-learning/techniques/README.md

 * [BESNet](https://github.com/FlyC235/BESNet) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/7/1638): BES-Net: Boundary Enhancing Semantic Context Network for High-Resolution Image Semantic Segmentation.
 Applied to Vaihingen and Potsdam datasets

 ### Segmentation - Solar panels
 * [DeepSolar](https://github.com/wangzhecheng/DeepSolar) -> A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States.
 [Dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
 Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
 Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
-Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia)
+Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia) and [DeepSolar tracker: towards unsupervised assessment with open-source data of the accuracy of deep learning-based distributed PV mapping](https://github.com/gabrielkasmi/dsfrance)
 * [hyperion_solar_net](https://github.com/fvergaracontesse/hyperion_solar_net) -> trained classificaton & segmentation models on RGB imagery from Google Maps.
 Provides app for viewing predictions, and has [arxiv paper](https://arxiv.org/abs/2201.02107) and a [nice webpage](https://groups.ischool.berkeley.edu/HyperionSolarNet/)
 * [3D-PV-Locator](https://github.com/kdmayer/3D-PV-Locator) -> Large-scale detection of rooftop-mounted photovoltaic systems in 3D
 * [PV_Pipeline](https://github.com/kdmayer/PV_Pipeline) -> PyTorch models and pipeline developed for "DeepSolar for Germany"